quicwg/base-drafts/draft-ietf-quic-qpack.md

 reference to data which might not yet have been processed by the recipient.
 Such references are called "vulnerable," because the loss of a different packet can keep the reference from being usable.
-If the reference cannot be immediately processed on receipt, the reference is considered "blocking."
+If the reference cannot be immediately processed on receipt, the stream is considered "blocked."

 The decoder can signal that it is willing to process vulnerable references by setting SETTINGS_BLOCKING_HEADER_REFERENCES to a non-zero value.
 In this case,